 Here are a few tips to keep your equipment clean so that it does consistently provide that glorious, perfect cup of coffee every time.

 - Dissolve 1tsp of espresso machine cleaner in hot water (or use an espresso cleaning tablet).
 Let the group handles soak for about 10minutes.

 - While you are waiting for them, run water through the group and use the group brush to scrub the seal and shower screen (watch out, it gets hot).

 - Loosely insert the blind filter (the one without the holes) into the group head.
-Turn the water on and gently move the group handle side to side to get rid of the big chunks of coffee.
+Turn the water on and gently move the group handle side to side to get rid of any residual coffee.

-- Pop half a teaspoon of espresso cleaner into the blind filter.
+- Pop half a teaspoon of espresso cleaner (or tablet) into the blind filter.
 Lock it in tight and cycle the water through the group head five times (five seconds on, five seconds off) or per your machine instructions.

 - Repeat back flushing procedure (steps three and four) with water only.

 - Scrub the group handles and filter baskets with a scourer and give them a good rinse.

 - Pop the coffee beans from the grinder into an airtight container.